top of page

 For myself.

 I wanted to learn how to listen to my body.
-To honor it, to trust it, to stop seeing it as something to control and start seeing it as something to be in awe of.
+To honor it, to trust it, and to stop seeing it as something to control.
+Instead, I aimed to see it as something to be in awe of.

 What I didn’t know then was that my biggest teacher wouldn’t be found in a yoga studio, but in the quiet moments of early motherhood.